Grading Massive Open Online Courses Using Large Language Models: Approach

 \subsection{Prompts}

 To guide LLMs in grading assignments, we use zero-shot chain-of-thought (ZCoT) \citep{NEURIPS2022_8bb0d291} as our base prompting technique.
 There are two main reasons behind this choice.
 First, we performed a pilot study and found that ZCoT yields scores more closely aligned with those given by instructors compared to vanilla zero-shot prompting.
-Second, ZCoT enables us to observe the reasoning behind each generated score, as the LLM is required to verbalize its thought process ``step by step.''
-This allows us to thoroughly analyze the reliability and validity of the grading steps provided as feedback to students and proactively mitigate potential hallucinations during the grading process.
+Second, ZCoT enables us to observe the reasoning behind each generated score, as the LLM is required to verbalize its reasoning process ``step by step.''
+This allows us to analyze the reliability and validity of the grading steps provided as feedback to students and proactively mitigate potential hallucinations during the grading process.
+Note that our use of ZCoT differs from its conventional application.
+Typically, ZCoT involves reasoning before making predictions.
+However, in our approach, the score (prediction) is generated first, followed by reasoning as feedback on any score deductions.
+Thus, we use ZCoT not to enhance performance, but to automatically generate feedback.

 We develop three different prompts, which incorporate ZCoT in combination with: (1) instructor-provided correct answers, (2) instructor-provided correct answers and rubrics, and (3) instructor-provided correct answers with LLM-generated rubrics.
 Each prompt is detailed in the following.